Luxury Holidays in Japan

 If you really want to get away from it all in Japan, then why not visit the smallest, and least visited, of the five main islands, Shikoku.
 Here you can take on the 88-temple pilgrimage if time permits.

+Sumo Wrestling – Witness a sport that preserves many of Japan’s most ancient traditions, sumo wrestling.
+An enthralling event where the rituals involved are as fascinating as the wrestling itself.
 Sumo is as much a part of the Japanese culture as onsen and the cuisine.
 Try to catch a tournament during your stay or watch an early morning training session in the stables where the giant wrestlers train.

-Finally, no visit to Japan would be complete without taking a ride on the bullet train.
+Bullet Train – Finally, no visit to Japan would be complete without taking a ride on the bullet train.
 A wonderful way to travel quickly between your Japanese travel highlights, the bullet train is so smooth it will seem as if you have arrived at your destination before you even left.